buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/PropertySets/Pset_DiscreteAccessoryLadderTrussConnector.md

+# Pset_DiscreteAccessoryLadderTrussConnector

 Shape properties specific to connecting accessories in truss form with straight cross-bars in ladder shape.
 <!-- end of short definition -->